STEM for Endangered Animals

 Connect and Understand

-Students will conduct research and use their scientific observation skills to deepen their understanding of the STEM Design challenge whilst at Healesville Sanctuary.
-They may also start to brainstorm ideas.
+Students will conduct research and use their scientific observation skills to deepen their understanding of Australian animals and nesting boxes.

 Use activities in the Teaching Guide to deepen students’ learning back at school.